 - Preserve (can, dry, freeze or ferment) fresh vegetables or fruits from a garden or farmers market and share some with a neighbor.

-- Volunteer at a nearby food bank or pantry.
+- Volunteer at a nearby community garden plot, food bank, or food pantry.

 Advocate for Good Food

-- Ask a school, hospital, college or other institution in your community to join the 20% by 2020 Campaign.
+- Ask a school, hospital, college or other institution in your community to source and serve local foods.

 - Start a school garden.